St Martin's, Shropshire

 St Martin's is a village and civil parish in Shropshire, England, just north of Oswestry and east of Chirk, Wales on the England–Wales border.

 History

 The ancient Parish of St Martin's was made up of the townships of Ifton, Wiggington, Bronygarth and Weston Rhyn.
 Each of these townships bordered Wales, with the River Ceiriog and the River Dee forming the border.
 However, in 1870, the townships of Weston Rhyn and Bronygarth were formed into the new Parish of Weston Rhyn.

-The church at St Martin's is dedicated to St Martin of Tours and the parish was part of the Welsh Diocese of St Asaph until 1922 when it was transferred to the English Diocese of Lichfield.
+The church at St Martin's is dedicated to St Martin of Tours and the parish was part of the Welsh Diocese of St Asaph until 1920 when it was transferred to the English Diocese of Lichfield under the Welsh Church Act 1914.

 The area was, for centuries, under the influence of nearby Chirk Castle and, later, the Trevor family of Brynkinallt (Bryncunallt) in Chirk.

 Governance

 Although the population of the parish involved can be found under Ellesmere Rural an electoral ward still exists in its own name.
 The population of this ward at the 2011 Census was 4,333.